-In the coming years, we aim to expand our and our partners' knowledge of intersectional evidence to create a n understanding of lived experiences and support data-driven decision-making.
+In the coming years, we aim to expand our own and our partners' knowledge of intersectional evidence.
+This will create an understanding of lived experiences and help build further narratives that address individual, systemic, and structural inequality and improve GEDI decision-making.
 We will encourage more inclusive and diverse data collection methodologies and forms of evidence in our reporting and foster co-learning and capacity building internally and in our partnerships.
 This may include methods such as feminist participatory action research or narrative assessment.
-Still, our data collection and utilization will also consider the politics of power and how it is exercised or experienced (priorities, methods, use, and ownership).

-We aim to track changes in narratives, norms, attitudes, and beliefs and see how they are reflected in policies and public discourse.
-Within Hivos, we will develop organizational key performance indicators (KPIs) for the proportion of Hivos funding that goes to women, youth, and LGBTIQ+ groups, analyze and set targets for our internal performance on GEDI, and demonstrate an active investment in a diverse workforce at all levels.
+Still, our data collection and utilization will also consider the politics of power and how it exercised or experienced.
+With regards to society, we aim to track changes in narratives, norms, attitudes, and beliefs and see how they are reflected in policies and public discourse.
+Within Hivos, we will develop organizational KPIs for the proportion of Hivos funding that goes to women, youth, and LGBTIQ+ groups, analyze and set targets for our internal performance on GEDI, and demonstrate an active investment in a diverse workforce at all levels.